Fertility Blood Test Buying Guide

 This easy, at-home blood test for progesterone and beta hCG checks that your pregnancy is progressing as it should be.

 Recently had a baby and struggling to get your energy levels back after pregnancy?
 Our Tired New Mum Blood Test is a simple at-home blood test that can help identify if you lack any vital vitamins and nutrients such as vitamin D, vitamin B12, and iron.

 Your results can help you optimise your diet by highlighting any deficiencies.
 In these cases, a supplement may be useful if you're struggling to meet your daily requirements through diet alone.

 Trying for a baby but low sex drive affects how often you have sex?
 Or are you trying unsuccessfully and want to investigate whether low testosterone is affecting your fertility?
-If so, the Male Fertility Low Testosterone Blood Test is for you.
+If so, our Testosterone Blood Test is for you.

 If a man’s testosterone levels drop below the normal range, it can impact his fertility, causing decreased sperm production, reduced sex drive, and erectile dysfunction.